CMU-313/CMU-313.github.io/docs/syllabus.md

 ## Regrades
 Regrade requests can be submitted via Gradescope.
 The regrade period is open for one week after grades have been released for a particular assignment.

 ## Late Work Policy

 ### Participation
 Participation points in this class are earned through a series of pre-lecture reading assignments, lecture activities, and recitations.
 To accommodate for life's uncertainties (e.g. health issues, scheduling conflicts), at the end of the semester, we will drop the lowest 10% of scores to calculate your participation grade.
-In other words, **acquiring 90% of the available points will give you 100% in this category.** The amount of points available varies from semester to semester; generally 10% would be equivalent to 3 ~ 4 lectures or recitations.
+In other words, **acquiring 90% of the available points will give you 100% in this category**.
+The amount of points available varies from semester to semester; generally, 10% would be equivalent to 3-4 lectures or recitations.

 There will be **no make-ups** for participation points, but you are strongly encouraged to come to office hours to learn or review the materials that you may have missed.

 If you find yourself in a situation that calls for an extended absence, please have your academic advisor reach out to the instructors, and they will work to find a solution on a case by case basis.

 ### Projects
 Late work will receive feedback but no credit.
 Due to heavy emphasis on planning & teamwork in this course there are no late days; we expect that you **anticipate unexpected events in your planning**, and coordinate with your teammates when they arise.
 Exceptions to this policy will be made only in extraordinary circumstances, almost always involving a family or medical emergency, with your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.